Price Action Trading Strategies – 6 Setups that Work

 A spring is when a stock tests the low of a range, only to quickly come back into the trading zone and kickoff a new trend.
-I like to use volume when confirming a spring; however, the focus of this article is to explore price action strategies, so we will focus only on the candlesticks.
+I like to use volume when confirming a spring; however, the focus of this article is to explore price action strategies, so we will zone in on the candlesticks.

-The one common misinterpretation of springs is that traders wait for the last swing low to be breached.
-Just to be clear, a spring can occur if the stock comes within 1 to 2% of the swing low.
+The one common misinterpretation of springs is traders wait for the last swing low to be breached.
+Just to be clear, a spring can occur if the stock comes within 1% to 2% of the swing low.

 Trading setups rarely fit your exact requirement, so there is no point in obsessing a few cents.
 To illustrate this point, please have a look at the below example of a spring setup.

 Notice how the previous low was never breached, but you could tell from the price action the stock reversed nicely off the low and a long trade was in play.

 Inside bars are when you have many candlesticks clumped together as the price action starts to coil at resistance or support.
 The candlesticks will fit inside of the high and low of a recent swing point as the dominant traders suppress the stock to accumulate more shares.

 To illustrate a series of inside bars after a breakout, please take a look at the following chart.

 This chart of Neonode is truly unique, because the stock had a breakout after the fourth attempt at busting the high.
 Then there were two inside bars that refused to give back any of the breakout gains.
 NEON then went on to rally almost 20% in one trading day.